Elevation: 8,429 ft

 At the southernmost end of Riggins and south of the Forest Service Riggins Office, look for a large brown recreational sign for Seven Devils and Heavens Gate.
 This is Forest Service Road (FSR) 517.
 Turn west on this road and follow it about 17 miles to its end at the Heavens Gate parking lot.

-Note about the road from the Wallow-Whitman National Forest: Forest Road 517 is very steep, and narrow.
+Note: Forest Road 517 is very steep, and narrow.
 Low clearance vehicles, RVs and vehicles pulling trailers are not recommended or advised.
 Use caution when traveling the upper sections of this road.
 The road can be slippery when wet or frozen and is not recommended for trailers in the late fall and winter.

 Heavens Gate National Recreational Trail Route, Class 1